 When is the best time to go to Rio de Janeiro?

-In terms of weather, Rio de Janeiro has a warm and humid tropical climate.
+Rio de Janeiro has a warm and humid tropical climate.
 February is the hottest month in the city, with an average temperature of 27°C (81°F).
+This is also the month when its famous carnival is held.
 December is often the wettest month of the year.
 The peak tourist season in Rio runs from December to March.
 However, some people may find this time of year too hot.
+I went in November and the weather was perfect, otherwise April is pleasant too.

 Getting to Rio de Janeiro